Less than 2 minutes / September 30, 2022

 We are on a mission to help nurses combat the insidious thoughts of uncertainty, to overcome the dreaded imposter syndrome and to tune out the negative self-talk.
 The ‘said so’ acts as the armour against the negative inner voice - it is a reminder to us all, as nurses, to back ourselves!

-Sistasaidso+ is about more than just the products we sell; we are a passionate community of nurses that feel seen, heard and empowered to set our own boundaries (both in and out of the workplace).
+Sistasaidso+ is about more than just the nurses' accessories we sell; we are a passionate community of nurses that feel seen, heard and empowered to set our own boundaries (both in and out of the workplace).
 Sistasaidso+ products are a powerful physical reminder of what we are all capable of!

 If you are reading this, take this as a warm hug and an accepting nod as we say to you: Sista, you’ve got this x